Dulina-Sanketh/Dulina-Sanketh/README.md

 <br/>

-- 🔹 I’m currently working as cybersecurity researcher and computer networking 👨‍💻
+- 🔹 I’m currently working as a cybersecurity researcher and computer networking 👨‍💻

-- 🔹 If you need to contact me, you can reach me by sending an email to : service.dulinasanketh@gmail.com 📧
+- 🔹 If you need to contact me, you can reach me by sending an email to: service.dulinasanketh@gmail.com 📧

 <br/>